sharvarikhedkar/Camino-frontend/README.md

 npm@6.14.4 or higher,
 git@2.24.1 or higher
 ```
-## How to use
+## How to run on your local computer
-From your command line, first clone Simplefolio:
+From your command line:

 ```bash
 # Clone this repository